deviljin112/Agile-Scrum-Kanban/README.md

 #### Example 2

 Multiple teams are working on a project.
 The client asks that they want X Y Z functionality in their software as this will allow them to be more efficient (for example).
 These X Y Z conditions would be considered a story together with the reasoning for why they should be created.
 As the client is after efficiency the team knows what they need to keep in mind while fullfilling the requirements.

+### Poker Planning

+Planning poker (also known as Scrum poker) is a consensus-based, gamified technique for estimating, mostly used to estimate effort or relative size of development goals in software development.

+### Invest

+A good user story should be:

+- “I” ndependent (of all others)
+- “N” egotiable (not a specific contract for features)
+- “V” aluable (or vertical)
+- “E” stimable (to a good approximation)
+- “S” mall (so as to fit within an iteration)
+- “T” estable (in principle, even if there isn’t a test for it yet)

 ## Kanban